-Bing Tips and Tricks - Digital Inspiration
+Bing Tips and Tricks

 The contains: operator is Bing Search lets you find web pages that link to other online documents and multimedia files like music and video.
 This is very different from Google’s filetype: search operator (also available in Live Search) which looks for content inside PDF and Office documents.

-For example, if you are looking to download a Microsoft Word report from Gartner site that is about elearning, just type: “elearning site:gartner.com contains:doc”
+For example, if you are looking to download a Microsoft Word report from Gartner site that is about elearning, just type: “elearning site.com contains”

-Similarly, if you like to find all pages on Wikipedia that link to MP3 files, type “site:wikipedia.org contains:mp3”
+Similarly, if you like to find all pages on Wikipedia that link to MP3 files, type “site.org contains”

-Another example - to learn about software that you can download from the Google website, use “site:google.com contains:zip OR contains:exe”
+Another example - to learn about software that you can download from the Google website, use “site.com contains OR contains”

 3. Save Images & Pictures As Your Search the Web